henrywu2019/BentoML/docs/source/quickstart.rst

     clf.fit(X, y)

-Model serving with BentoML comes after a model is trained.
+Model serving with Kappa comes after a model is trained.
 The first step is creating a prediction service class, which defines the models required and the inference APIs which contains the serving logic code.
 Here is a minimal prediction service created for serving the iris classifier model trained above: